Portuguese India: Trade and economy

 Independent Portuguese merchants got involved in the inter-Asian trade, and the backbone of informal Portuguese presence and trade in Asia was formed of Eurasian merchants, descending from Portuguese soldiers or merchants married to local wives.
 Their main hub of activities was the capital of Goa, where the largest community of casados ("married men") was located at, about 2,000 families.
-The core element of their trade was Gujarati cotton textiles, but they also dealt in Kerala pepper, cinnammon from Sri Lanka, Kanara rice, diamonds from southern India and larins from Persia.
+The core element of their trade was Gujarati cotton textiles, but they also dealt in Kerala pepper, cinnamon from Sri Lanka, Kanara rice, diamonds from southern India and larins from Persia.
 By 1520 they had penetrated almost every commercially relevant region in Asia aside from Japan (which was reached in the 1540s).
 Macau was founded by independent Portuguese traders.
 The Crown regulated their trade into a number of convoys for safety against pirates, the most important of which were those which transported textiles from Gujarat to Goa and rice from Kanara to Goa.
 The second most important settlement of Portuguese merchants in India was Cochin, where 500 casados with their families resided.
 Diu had a casado population of about 200.

 Portuguese India Company was established in 1628, however with the Crown being its only major shareholder, it was liquidated five years later.
 By that point, Portugal's share of pepper trade had fallen behind those of the Dutch VOC and the English EIC.

 Portuguese trade was greatly reduced by the war with the Dutch VOC, with whom a peace treaty was signed in 1663.
 Inter-Indian Portuguese convoys continued, mainly with Gujarat, Porto Novo and Madras.
 Indian cottons became the bedrock of exports from Portuguese India, while tobacco grown in Portuguese Brazil became the most important commodity exported across Asia via Portuguese India till the 19th century.
 New Portuguese East India Companies established in 1669 and 1685 failed, largely due to disagreements between the Crown and the merchants over the nature of the enterprise and lack of confidence from investors.
 By the 18th century, tobacco, bullion, firearms, consumer goods such as Madeira wine and books represented the most important items traded in Portuguese India, while exports back to Europe included silks, spices, porcelain, precious stones, Indian cottons and high quality lacquered furniture, a good proportion being unloaded at Bahia in Brazil.
 Indian cottons were especially valuable in Mozambique, where an important community of Indians from Diu or Daman came to reside.
 Nevertheless, Goa effectively became a commercial satellite of British Bombay.
 Many Indo-Portuguese merchants became deeply involved and prominent in French Pondicherry, Danish Tranquebar and especially British Madras, Calcutta and Bombay, Portuguese Jews being linked to the diamond trade in Madras.